VidunderGunder/ml-ady-report/README.md

 ## 💡 Tips

-- Do not use HTML in markdown - it will disappear when exported
+- 🚫 Do not use HTML in markdown - it will disappear when exported
-- Before committing, check GitHub-preview and Pandoc-export to ensure compatibility
+- 🕵️‍♂️ Before committing, check GitHub-preview and Pandoc-export to ensure compatibility
-- The reference section only exists in exports and not the original markdown document
+- 🧾 The reference section only exists in exports and not the original markdown document
+- ❎ Remember to close documents open in other applications before modifying files